bhuwanb23/profitpulse/ai-ml/AI_ML_TODO.md

 ---

-## Phase 7: Testing & Validation ✅
+## Phase 7: Testing & Validation 🚀 IN PROGRESS

 ### 7.1 Model Testing
 - [ ] Unit testing for all models